DCUBEDcode/dcubed-hugo/content/design-deeds/_index.md

 ## What kind of website?

 The website build goes for two days and in this time I will be coming up with the design, content strategy, information architecture and, of course, be writing code.
-Becuase this is such a short time and a lot to get through, the website must be of reasonable size with basic features.
+Because this is such a short time and a lot to get through, the website must be of reasonable size with basic features.
 This doesn't mean we can't make magic!
 Here are some ideas that could work:

 <h4 class="flat">Artist page</h4>
 <p>One pager with images, instagram feed and contact details</p>